• Musical Theatre student singing

 • A recent photograph (head and shoulders, in colour, well lit, plain background).

-• One introduction/ Audition video as a link to an unlisted YouTube video.
+• One introduction/audition video as a link to an unlisted YouTube video.

 STEP 4

-Agree to the Terms and Conditions of application and click submit.
+Agree to the terms and conditions of application and click submit.
 You will receive a confirmation email when your submission is completed in full.

 STEP 5

-If we have invited you, please attend your call-back session.
-Not everyone who submits a video will be invited to a call back.
+If we have invited you, please attend your callback session.
+Not everyone who submits a video will be invited to a callback.

 • There are a limited number of places available in each of our diploma courses.
 Selection is based on merit; not all applicants who meet the published entry requirements will receive a study offer.